 Prerequisite: Instructor Permission.
 Scholarship or creative work conducted under the supervision of a faculty member.
 Offered occasionally.

 Prerequisite: GEG 309 or PLN 215.
 Comparative study of the modes of transportation, transportation planning, and the benefits and effects of transportation.
 Emphasis on application to urban transportation.
 The importance of accessibility to the development of a modern metropolitan transportation system.
 Offered occasionally.

 PLN 315 PRINCIPLES OF URBAN AND REGIONAL PLANNING

 Prerequisites: PLN 215.
 Techniques to determine appropriate site design, use of land, and physical development patterns within community planning efforts.
 Methods to inventory existing land uses, determine locations for future land uses, and examine tools used in the evaluation of sites for development.
-Offered fall only.
+Offered spring only.

 PLN 325 MAPS AND MAPMAKING USING GIS

 Maps as essential form of communication.
 Geographic information systems (GIS) tools for creating digital and hardcopy maps.
 Spatial thinking, concepts, principals and methods of mapmaking; map development and display using technology.
 Offered every semester.